amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 D. Azure Policy

-Q14

-What is the primary purpose of Administrative Units?
+(Q14) .What is the primary purpose of Administrative Units?

 A. Organize Azure subscriptions